ThePiGuy/OctoPrint-Mmu2filamentselect/README.md

 # OctoPrint-Mmu2filamentselect

+**This repository has moved** to https://github.com/tkoecker/OctoPrint-Mmu2filamentselect, as it was abandoned.
+Please submit issues and push changes to this new actively-maintained repository.

 <img src="https://raw.githubusercontent.com/derpicknicker1/OctoPrint-Mmu2filamentselect/pics/octoprusa.png" width="25%" align="left">

 This plugin shows a dialog to select the filament when a print on a Prusa printer with MMU2 is startet in single mode.